 ➜ H2 is the issue's featured advertisement.
 There is only one H2 per newsletter.

 ➜ H3 headings are used to represent the newsletter greeting "Dear Tidbits Subscriber," and every subsequent section title thereafter.
-Currently these sections are presented within the newsletter in the following order: Press Releases and Other News, Featured Podcast Episodes, Featured Webinars and Training Courses, Directories, Buy, Sell or Trade, Sponsor Classified Ads, Supporters and Subscription Information.
+Currently these sections are presented within the newsletter in the following order: Press Releases and Other News, Featured Podcast Episodes, Featured Webinars, Training Courses and Events, Directories, Buy, Sell or Trade, Sponsor Classified Ads, Supporters and Subscription Information.

 ➜ H4 headings are used to represent individual news items within the newsletter (such as Tidbits) as well as any child headings required by an H3 section title.

 ➜ H5 headings are used to represent any child headings required by an H4 heading.

 ➜ H6 headings are used to represent any child headings required by an H5 heading.

 And that's it.
 Do you have any suggestions, recommendations or considerations that we did not include here?
 If you do, please share them with us at: firstname.lastname@example.org.